adeleke123/alx-higher_level_programming/README.md

 # Higher-Level Programming & Algorithm

-This repository features my solutions to the activities assigned during the Higher-level Programming & Algorithm projects, as part of the Full Stack Software Engineer program organized by ALX Africa.
+This repository features my solutions to the activities assigned during the Higher-level Programming & Algorithm projects, as part of the Full Stack Software Engineering program organized by ALX Africa.
 The program ran from June 2022 and will end in July 2023, and I was part of the cohort08.
 The projects were written primarily in Python, but also involved the implementation of other programming languages such as C, JavaScript, and shell.
 As a result, the projects have helped me to develop a diverse range of skills and knowledge in software engineering and programming.